Notice period for temporary agency workers: everything about your rights upon dismissal and termination of the temporary employment contract

 Do you not have an agency clause?
 Then stricter dismissal rules apply:

-• The temp agency cannot simply dismiss you.
+• The staffing agency may not simply dismiss you.

 • There must be a valid reason.

-• Dismissal is only allowed via the UWV or the subdistrict court.
+• Dismissal is only allowed via UWV or cantonal judge.

 • You are entitled to protection against dismissal as with a regular employment contract.

-Right to wages when there is no work (without an agency clause)
+Right to wages when there is no work (without the agency clause)

 Is there temporarily no work?
-Then in many cases you are still entitled to continued payment of your wages, unless other arrangements were agreed in writing at the start of the employment.
+Then in many cases you are still entitled to continued payment of your wages, unless different arrangements were made in writing at the start of the employment.

-Notice period for temporary agency workers in phases B and C
+Notice period for agency workers in phases B and C

 Do you work in phase B or C, then fixed notice periods apply: